- Online learning and 1 day in class

 • Those wanting a first aid certificate for work purposes.

-This course includes online learning and 1 day of practical training and assessment.
-Completion of online learning is required prior to arrival at the class.
+Completion of online learning must be done prior to arrival at the class.
 Please click on the More Info button below for further details.

 St John WA follows ARC Guideline 10.1 Basic Life Support Training which recommends all those trained in CPR should refresh their CPR skills at least annually.